dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

-- schema: is a vector indicating the data type of each column.
+- schema: a vector indicating the data type of each column.
-- colNames: is a vector indicating the name of each column.
+- colNames: a vector indicating the name of each column.

 **Details**

-This function creates a Parser function in JSON format.
+Create a Parser function in JSON format.

 **Example**